 Currently, available consumer cameras are limited to capture only 8-bit images or 12-bit images in RAW format, which do not cover the full dynamic range of irradiance values in most environments in real world.
 The only possibility is to take a number of exposures of the same scene to capture details from very dark regions to very bright regions as proposed by Mann and Picard [MP95].
 The problem with film and digital cameras is that they do not have a linear response, but a more general function h, called camera response function (CRF).
-Mann and Picard [MP95] proposed a simple method for calculating h, which consists of fitting the values of pixels at different exposures to a fixed CRF, $h(x) = ax^{\gamma} + b$, which is limited and does not support most real CRFs.
+Mann and Picard [MP95] proposed a simple method for calculating h, which consists of fitting the values of pixels at different exposures to a fixed CRF, $h(x) = ax^{\gamma} + b$.
+This parametric h is very limited and does not support most real CRFs.
 Debevec and Malik [DM97] proposed a simple method for recovering a CRF through a tabled h which is minimised using a squared error function.
 Mitsunaga and Nayar [MN99] improved this algorithm with a more robust method based on a polynomial representation of h.
-Note that the multiple exposure method assumes that images are perfectly aligned, there are no moving objects and CCD noise is not a problem.
+Note that the multiple exposure method assumes that images are perfected aligned, there are no moving objects, and CCD noise is not a problem.
 Robertson et al. [RBS99, RBS03] improved previous techniques for assembling HDR images from multiple exposures.
 They proposed an iterative calculation of the CRF in conjunction with a probabilistic weighting for merging different exposures.

 Kang et al. [KUWS03] extended multiple exposure images methods for videos.
 They presented a system that had a programmed video-camera that temporally varies the shutter speed at each frame.
 The final video is generated aligning and warping corresponding frames at different shutter speeds and compositing them to recover the HDR one.
-However, the frame rate of this method is low, around 15 frames per second (fps), and the scene has to only contain low speed moving objects otherwise artefacts will appear.
-Wang et al. [WRA05] removed the frame registration problem using three CCD sensors with different neutral density filters which share the same optical axis.
-This allows real time capturing (35fps), but they demonstrated HDR videos capturing at only low resolution 256×256 .
-Navar and Branzoi [NB03] developed an adaptive dynamic range camera, where a controllable liquid crystal light modulator is placed in front of the camera.
+However, the frame rate of this method is low, around 15 fps, and the scene has to contain low speed moving objects otherwise artifacts will appear.
+Nayar and Branzoi [NB03] developed an adaptive dynamic range camera, where a controllable liquid crystal light modulator is placed in front of the camera.
 This modulator adapts the exposure of each pixel on the image detector allowing to capture scenes with a very large dynamic range.